Sunday, November 1, 2020

 SOLA SOUND: Tone Bender MKII Professional, 0.15" Vero

-Not strictly my layout, as this is a very close copy of the D*A*M layout / the original Sola Sound Tone Bender MKII board.
+Not strictly my layout, as this is a copy of the original Sola Sound Tone Bender MKII board.

 This is a little different to most MKII schematics, as it has a 10k resistor from base to ground on Q1, and a 47k on the collector of Q2.
 I've read that this is best for leaky OC75 transistors (which I have a few of).
 The 100k bias resistors were mainly used for OC81s.